Have you ever felt like no matter what you do, you can’t get your kids to listen?

-I’ll be honest, I didn’t say it with a lot of enthusiasm because I was still pretty annoyed at this point, so I probably sounded pretty deadpan.
+I’ll be honest, I didn’t use a lot of enthusiasm.
+I was still pretty annoyed at this point, so I probably sounded pretty deadpan.

-I turned to Bella Bean.
+But still, I turned to younger daughter.
 “What if the two of you made a witches’ brew to fix me?”

-At first, General Leia wasn’t having it.
+At first, my oldest wasn’t having it.
 “I don’t want to make a witches’ brew,” she said sullenly.
-But Bella Bean started working on it anyways.
-Somehow, my younger daughter wasn’t making a pretend, invisible witches’ brew up to Leia’s specifications, so she jumped up to manage the project.
+But her little sister started working on it anyways.
+Somehow, my younger daughter wasn’t making the pretend, invisible witches’ brew up to my oldest’s specifications, so she jumped up to manage the project.
 “We need eyeballs and toenails and gross stuff!”

 They “gave me” the brew to drink.
 I pretended to gulp it down, remarking on how gross it tasted.
-I was concerned that Leia hadn’t played long enough to hit her reset switch though, so I then said, “Oh no!
+I was concerned that my oldest hadn’t played long enough to hit her reset switch though, so I then said, “Oh no!
 Now I’ve turned into a watermelon!”

 Both girls giggled.
 “Wait, we have to make another witches’ brew!”
 Leia exclaimed, and they were off.
 This went on for twenty or thirty minutes.
 The girls came up with ingredients for the brew, I “drank” it, and then came up with another thing I became.
 Sometimes Bella Bean would come up with my transformation instead.

 Within that time frame, I was a bat, a banana, a lion, a robot, an eyeball, and who even knows what else.
 We were all giggling, plus I was able to finish folding laundry!
 All I had to do was come up with a random animal or inanimate object to say I’d turned into every couple of minutes.